 The Federal Insurance Office ("FIO") and Financial Stability Oversight Council ("FSOC") were established and the federal government may enact reforms that affect the state insurance regulatory framework.
-We can make no assurances regarding the potential impact of state or federal measures that change the nature or scope of insurance and financial regulation.

-Such regulatory reforms, additional legislative or regulatory requirements and any further stringent enforcement of existing regulations, including increased privacy and cybersecurity regulations, may make it more expensive for us to conduct business and limit our ability to grow or to achieve profitability.
+The potential impact of state or federal measures that change the nature or scope of insurance and financial regulation is uncertain but may make it more expensive for us to conduct business and limit our ability to grow or achieve profitability.